AriFordsham/GHCWiki/late-lam-lift.md

 ## Quick Start

-The most current code is on the `wip/llf` branch.
-Usually, you can merge master into that with easy-to-resolve conflicts (eg in `DynFlags`).
+The original work on this started out on the`wip/llf` branch.
-Sebastian Graf has rebased (sadly with not so easy-to-resolve conflicts) this branch in mid April 2018.
+Sebastian Graf has rebased this branch in mid April 2018.
 After some debugging and fixups, it passes `./validate` (modulo some compiler perf tests) in [ c1f16ac](https://github.com/sgraf812/ghc/tree/c1f16ac245ca8f8c8452a5b3c1f116237adcb577).
-You can find further progress here: [ https://github.com/sgraf812/ghc/tree/llf](https://github.com/sgraf812/ghc/tree/llf)
+The most recent variant of Nicolas' original Core transformation can be found here: [ https://github.com/sgraf812/ghc/tree/llf](https://github.com/sgraf812/ghc/tree/llf)

+The remainder of this Wiki page (except for the Background section and the general consequences of lambda lifting) applies to the state of said rebased branch.
+In July 2018, [ Sebastian argued](https://ghc.haskell.org/trac/ghc/ticket/9476#comment:15) that it's probably a good idea to reimplement the transformation on STG instead of Core, the promising implementation of which is available [ here](https://github.com/sgraf812/ghc/tree/9b9260c1d45d127edf9ebdfe04a3daaff24a9dea/compiler/simplStg/StgLiftLams).
+This wiki page should at some point be updated to reflect the state of that work.

 In Sebastian's rebase, LLF is enabled at optimization levels 1 and higher in the below llf-nr10-r6 configuration.
 Anything contradictory below only applies to the dated `wip/llf` branch.